simonmichael/hledger/doc/REGRESSIONS.md

      - the WORK DATE or WORK PERIOD
      - the ISSUE URL
    - Date: today's date
-   - Amount: USD 100
+   - Amount: USD 50, or 100 if you reported and fixed.
-     (or if you choose another currency, convert with that day's conversion rate and mention the rate in Description)
+     Or if you choose to receive another currency, convert from USD with that day's conversion rate and mention the rate in Description.
    - Next; Submit Expense
 5. Announce on the issue page or in chat that you've submitted (to help ensure it is not overlooked)
 6. Wait for the finance manager (SM) to approve it.
 This should not take more than a day or two.